dwyfrequency/gratitudemomentum/README.md

 - We'll use the unsplashed api to get a background picture

+## To Do

+Dboard component:

+- add more complex logic for the greeting so it is not running every minute

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts